Download your FREE Business Idea Starter Kit to get your business started NOW:

 You might be racing ahead thinking – ok, I need a professional website, branding, a graphic designer, business cards…

-Think about how you can find your very first customer.
-Even if it’s your Mum it doesn’t matter at first.
-If you keep generating leads and improving at some point your target customer will buy from you.
-Woo hoo!
+Think about how you can find your very first paying customer.
+Even if it’s your friend it doesn’t matter at first.

 Now I’d like to hear from you…

-Have you decided 2014 is the year to start your business?
+Have you decided this year is the year you want to start your business?